Figura-Goofballs/GoofyPlugin/wiki/Collections.md

   assert(tbl[1] == 1 and tbl[2] == 2 and tbl[3] == 3)
   ```
 * `collection:mapEach(tbl: [a], fn: a → [b]) → [b]`
-  Like `collection:map`, but the return values of the functiom are treated as arrays.
+  Like `collection:map`, but the return values of the function are treated as arrays.
 All such arrays are merged in a newly created array, which is returned.
 Similar to `>>=` operator in some languages.
   ```lua
   local tbl = {1, 2, 3}
   local tbl2 = collections:flatMap(tbl, function(a) return {a, a+2} end)